calypso-binar/jenkins-demo/doc/kubernetes.md

 # change content with preferred hostname, ex.: raspberry-pi-master, raspberry-pi-worker-1, raspberry-pi-worker-2, etc.
 # :wq
 sudo vi /etc/hosts
-# replace the old hostname with new one (examples above if you need one)
+# replace the old hostname with new one (some examples above are provided if you need one)
 # hostname must match with the one in /etc/hostname

 # check if you have cloud-init installed
 cloud-init status
-# if you have cloud-init installed then it will display something like "status: done"
+# if you have cloud-init installed, then it will display something like "status: done"
-# also if cloud-init is installed then you will need to perform the following step:
+# also if cloud-init is installed, then you will need to perform the following step:
 sudo vi /etc/cloud/cloud.cfg
 # change `preserve_hostname: false` to `preserve_hostname: true`
 ```